 Public Health Leadership Doctorate Degrees

-doctorate in public health, commonly referred to as a DrPH degree, focuses on a combination of professional and academic skills.
+A doctorate in public health, commonly referred to as a DrPH degree, combines professional and academic skills.
 Many programs are geared toward mid- to senior-level professionals who wish to advance in their careers.
-Students can expect to learn about leadership in public health from an interdisciplinary perspective and gain the necessary skills to take on greater leadership roles in both the public and private sector at the community, national, and global level.
+Students can expect to learn about leadership in public health from an interdisciplinary perspective and to gain the skills needed to take on greater leadership roles in both the public and private sectors at the community, national, and global levels.

-Though there are only a few schools that offer specific concentrations in leadership at the doctoral level, students can still learn key leadership in public health skills by taking coursework that focuses on topics related to this realm.
+Though only a few schools offer specific concentrations in leadership at the doctoral level, students can still learn key leadership skills in public health by taking coursework focused on leadership in public health.

 Doctorate programs in public health generally require several years of work experience, demonstrated leadership ability, and a graduate degree (although some programs do not require a master’s in public health) for admission.

-Concentrations in leadership are available for DrPH programs, but not for Ph.D. programs.
-DrPH programs are geared toward professionals who wish to work in the field, focusing on applications and practices, while Ph.D. programs are more research oriented.
+Concentrations in leadership are available in DrPH programs but not in Ph.D. programs.
+DrPH programs are geared toward professionals who wish to work in the field, focusing on applications and practices, while Ph.D. programs are more research-oriented.

 Curriculum for a DrPH in Leadership

-Since these programs are interdisciplinary in nature, students can expect to take courses that enable them to learn about a variety of skills and competencies in different sectors of public health, as well as courses related specifically to leadership.
+Since these programs are interdisciplinary, students can expect to take courses that help them develop a range of skills and competencies across different sectors of public health, as well as courses specifically related to leadership.
 Below is a list of example courses students may take:

 Program Evaluation for Health Leaders.
 This course will cover fundamental program evaluation frameworks.
-Students will learn how to identify appropriate evaluation and data collection strategies.
+Students will learn to identify appropriate evaluation and data-collection strategies.
 This course will also go over research design.

 Health Policy Analysis and Advocacy for Leaders.
-This course will teach students how to understand and evaluate policy design by showing them how to implement strategies for change at the policy level.
+This course will teach students to understand and evaluate policy design and to implement strategies for policy-level change.

 Careers Options for Those Focusing on Public Health Leadership

 What can you do with a public health degree?
-There are a variety of career options available for those who choose to pursue an MPH in Leadership or who focus on leadership at other academic levels.
+There are a variety of career options available to those who pursue an MPH in Leadership or focus on leadership at other academic levels.
 The field is broad and interdisciplinary, meaning there is some overlap between jobs for those focusing on leadership and those focusing on other sectors of public health.
-Career options for students who specialize in leadership include roles in project management, organizational management, and program management.
+Career options for students who specialize in leadership include roles in project, organizational, and program management.
 These roles can be found at various local, national, and global levels, as well as in both public and private capacities.

-As mentioned above, a public health leadership concentration presents students with the opportunity to learn a variety of skills, competencies, and practices related to leadership in the public health sphere.
-Leadership is an important element of public health, and narrowing your studies to focus on this aspect of public health may present various career and educational opportunities.
+As mentioned above, a public health leadership concentration offers students the opportunity to develop a range of skills, competencies, and practices related to public health leadership.
+Leadership is an important element of public health, and narrowing your studies to focus on this aspect may present various career and educational opportunities.